Prenuptial Agreement Lawyers Edmonton

 There are numerous benefits to entering into a prenuptial agreement prior to marriage, including:

-- Autonomy: Without a prenuptial agreement, property division and spousal support are generally determined by the Family Property Act and Divorce Act respectively meaning that these issues are determined by legislation.
+2. Autonomy: Without a prenuptial agreement, property division and spousal support are generally determined by the Family Property Act and Divorce Act.
 By entering into a prenuptial agreement, the parties are able to decide how they want these issues to be addressed based on what works for them and their family.

-- Reducing Litigation: If the parties exchanged full financial disclosure and obtained independent legal advice prior to entering into the prenuptial agreement and if the agreement is well-crafted and clear as to what occurs after separation, this disincentivizes litigation upon separation as both parties will typically expect the terms of the prenuptial agreement to be enforced.
+4. Reducing Litigation: If the parties exchanged full financial disclosure and obtained independent legal advice prior to entering into the prenuptial agreement and if the agreement is well-crafted and clear as to what occurs after separation, this creates a disincentive for litigation upon separation as both parties will typically expect the terms of the prenuptial agreement to be enforced.

-- Estate Planning: A prenuptial agreement may be used to prevent a spouse from obtaining an entitlement to property which is intended to be left to another family member upon death such as your children.
+5. Estate Planning: A prenuptial agreement may be used to prevent a spouse from obtaining an entitlement to property which is intended to be left to another family member upon death such as children.

 How Much Does a Prenuptial Agreement Cost?